-Two examiners work in co-operation on the search of a PCT application: the searching examiner carries out an international novelty search and the verifying examiner checks the work done by the searching examiner.
+With regard to continuous quality assurance, two examiners work in co-operation on the search of a PCT application: the searching examiner carries out an international novelty search and the verifying examiner checks the work done by the searching examiner.
 The verifying examiner uses a checklist as a part of his quality assurance.
 In addition, the principal examiners check all the work (search strategy, search report, written opinion, etc.) made for the PCT application.